What is Data Lifecycle Management?

 - Provide cost effective solution for risk mitigation

-- Iterative process for risk management
+- Provide framework for data management

 Challenges to Customer Data Records Management

 - Rarely does a company have a centralized process to track controls over data, over management processes around data, over logging and monitoring, and removal

 - Organizations rely on technology to secure data not processes that drive technology purchases

 - The 5 steps of data management are not followed by all functional groups in a company